ethanshafron/historical_markers/README.md

 `git config --global user.email your email address`

- 5. Confirm you set your username correctly by typing
+ 5. Confirm you set your username correctly by typing the following (it should print out your user name):

 `git config --global user.name`

-   -	It should print out your username

  6. Fork the whole historical marker repository into your directory by navigating to it in your browser and, while logged in to your account, clicking “fork this repository.”
 Then, type the following commands in sequence to get it onto your local machine: